daos-stack/daos/doc/admin/deployment.md

 This section addresses how to verify that PMem (Intel(R) Optane(TM) persistent memory) modules are correctly installed on the storage nodes and how to configure in interleaved mode to be used by DAOS.
-Instructions for other types of SCM may be covered in the future.

 Provisioning the SCM occurs by configuring PMem modules in interleaved memory regions (interleaved mode) in groups of modules local to a specific socket (NUMA), and resultant nvdimm namespaces are defined by a device identifier (e.g., /dev/pmem0).

-PMem preparation is required once per DAOS installation and requires the DAOS Control Servers to be running as root.
+PMem preparation is required at minimum once per DAOS installation.

-This step requires a reboot to enable PMem resource allocation changes to be read by BIOS.
+PMem preparation requires reboots to enable PMem resource allocation changes to be read by BIOS.

 PMem preparation can be performed from the management tool `dmg storage prepare --scm-only` or using the Control Server directly